 In the absence of a current, the direction of propagation of the wave crest is equal to that of the wave

 energy.
-For this case, the propagation velocity of energy (, ) is equal
+For this case, the propagation velocity of energy (

 in SWAN, it is initially more convenient to explain the basic principles of the numerical procedure in